 There are still two remarks to be made about the economy $\mathcal{E}$.
-First, since the number of commodities in each period $L_{t}\in\mathbb{N}$ is arbitrary and endowments $e^{h}\in\mathbb{R}^{L_{t}+L_{t+1}}_{+}$ are not necessarily strictly positive, the fact that every household lives for two periods does not impose any real restriction on the model.
-This is due to an algorithm conceived by \textcite[319-321]{BalaskoCassShell_1980} for relabeling periods and commodities from any overlapping generations economy with finite-lived households in order to pose it as a two-periods one.
+First, since the number of commodities in each period $L_{t}\in\mathbb{N}$ is arbitrary, utility functions $u^{h}(\cdot)$ are only non-decreasing and semi-strictly quasiconcave, and endowments $e^{h}\in\mathbb{R}^{L_{t}+L_{t+1}}_{+}$ are not necessarily strictly positive, the fact that every household lives for two periods does not impose any real restriction on the model.
+This is due to an algorithm conceived by \textcite[319-321]{BalaskoCassShell_1980} for relabeling periods and commodities from any overlapping generations economy with finite-lived households in order to pose it as a two-period model.

-The last remark is that, differently from the classical overlapping generations models (e.g., \textcite{BalaskoShell_1980, OkunoZilcha_1980, KehoeLevine_1985,RaoAiyagari_1992}), I label time periods so that there is no generation that lives for a single period in $t=1$, the inception of the economy.
+The last remark is that, unlike the classical overlapping generations economies (e.g., \textcite{BalaskoShell_1980, OkunoZilcha_1980, KehoeLevine_1985,RaoAiyagari_1992}), I label time periods so that there is no generation that lives for a single period in $t=1$, which is classically referred to as the ``inception of the economy.''

 This labeling, along with the definition of the set of equilibria in \hyperref[sec3]{Section 3}, is a distinguishing feature of this model since my aim is to regard the economy $\mathcal{E}$ as the continuation of all possible overlaps that occurred before generation $G_{0}$ was born, due to long-standing economic activity.
-In particular, it allows one not to differentiate economies with and without money (e.g., \textcite{BalaskoShell_1981_1}, \textcite{BalaskoShell_1980}), or monetary and barter equilibria (e.g., \textcite{CassOkunoZilcha_1979}).
-These last remarks will be extensively discussed in \hyperref[sec3]{Section 3} and \hyperref[sec4]{Section 4}.
+In particular, it allows us to treat, within a common framework, economies with and without money (e.g., \textcite{BalaskoShell_1981_1}, \textcite{BalaskoShell_1980}), and in the former case, monetary and barter equilibria (e.g., \textcite{CassOkunoZilcha_1979}).
+This last remark will be extensively discussed in Sections \hyperref[sec3]{3} and \hyperref[sec4]{4}.